adhoc-cicd/odoo-runbot/runbot_merge/README.rst

 Thus running the test suite locally requires:

-- `mitmproxy <https://mitmproxy.org/>`_ (follow instructions to set up locally), which is used to redirect requests to Github (from both the test harness and the running Odoo instances) to
+- mitmproxy_ (follow instructions to set up locally), which is used to redirect requests to Github (from both the test harness and the running Odoo instances) to
-- `dummy-central <https://github.com/odoo/dummy-central>`_, a simulator of the github API (mostly implementing the stuff which is or used to be needed to run the test suite)
+- dummy-central_, a simulator of the github API (mostly implementing the stuff which is or used to be needed to run the test suite).

+  The mergebot was originally tested using mocks, but the asynchronous nature of various operations and the difficulty of differential testing made hewing close to github's behaviour impossible, leading to features working with mocks but needing to be pretty much entirely rewritten when testing against github actual, and thus the mock unit tests being largely useless.

+  Dummy central has made local testing an infinitely better predictor of github behaviour, with new tests mostly working out of the box against github once they work against DC.

 Configuration
 '''''''''''''